Sign In

 Tickets

-• D-Ticket JugendBW: For students under the age of 27, available as an annual subscription for € 473 (as of February 2025) and valid throughout Germany on local and regional transport.
+• D-Ticket JugendBW: For students under 27.
+Available as an annual subscription costing € 473 (as of February 2025) and is valid throughout Germany on local and regional transport.

-• Deutschlandticket: Valid for € 58 per month (as of February 2025) on all local and regional transport in Germany, can be canceled monthly.
+• Deutschlandticket: Costs € 58 per month (as of February 2025) and is valid on all local and regional transport in Germany.
+It can be canceled monthly.

 • One-way ticket: Valid for one zone within the city area or a neighboring zone.

-• Day ticket: All-day ticket for one person or for groups (5 persons) at weekends and on public holidays.
+• Day ticket: All-day ticket for one person or for groups (of up to 5 people) at weekends and on public holidays.

 • Weekly and monthly tickets: Transferable and valid until the first working day of the following month.

-Tickets must be purchased before the journey, either from the bus driver or from ticket machines.
+Tickets must be purchased before the journey, either from the bus driver or from a ticket machine.
 A fine of up to € 60 (as of February 2025) may be charged for a missing ticket.

 Current ticket prices can be found here(only in German)

-Ulm is an important hub in the German rail network with regular connections by long-distance trains (ICE, IC, EC) and regional trains (IRE, RE, RB, S).
-These offer good connections within Germany and abroad.
+Ulm is an important hub in the German rail network.
+Frequent long-distance trains (ICE, IC, EC) and regional trains (IRE, RE, RB, S) offer excellent connections within Germany and abroad.

-In the event of delays of more than 60 minutes within the EU, you can claim back part of the fare.
+If you are delayed for more than 60 minutes within the EU, you can claim back part of the fare.
 If an overnight stay is necessary, Deutsche Bahn will bear the costs.
-If you are traveling with Deutsche Bahn, you can find out about your passenger rights directly on their website.
+If you are traveling with Deutsche Bahn, you can find out about your passenger rights directly from their website.

 Bicycle

-The cities of Ulm and Neu-Ulm can be easily explored by bicycle.
-You can take your bike on buses and streetcars free of charge: before 06:00 and after 09:00 until the end of service from Monday to Friday.
-On Saturdays, Sundays and public holidays, bicycles can be carried free of charge all day.
-Please note that wheelchairs, baby carriages, etc. have priority over bicycles. have priority over bicycles.
-Ultimately, the bus or tram driver will decide whether you are allowed to take your bicycle with you.
+Ulm and Neu-Ulm are easily explored by bicycle.
+You can take your bike on buses and trams free of charge – before 6 am and after 9 am from Monday to Friday, and all day on weekends and public holidays.
+Please note that wheelchairs, baby strollers, etc. have priority over bicycles.
+Ultimately, the bus or tram driver has the final say on whether you are allowed to take your bicycle with you.

 Carpooling

-Carpooling is the organized transport of passengers in your own car, where the cost of the journey is shared by all passengers:
+Carpooling is when you transport passengers in your own car, and all passengers share the journey costs:

 Long-distance buses

 Travel cheaply by bus?
 No problem.
-The number of long-distance coach providers in Germany and their network of connections has been growing for several years.
-This has made them an interesting alternative to Deutsche Bahn.
-Despite the generally longer journey times, long-distance bus companies offer lower prices for connections both within Germany and abroad.
+In Germany, the number of long-distance bus companies and their networks have grown significantly in recent years.
+This has made them an interesting alternative to De utsche Bahn.
+Despite the longer journey times, long-distance bus companies offer lower prices for connections both within Germany and abroad.

 Airports